 On the other hand, the network order is an order of rational functions, which describes the network in complex frequency variables s.
 The order generally equals the number of L and C elements of the circuit and cannot exceed in any event.

-Applications of LC Circuit
+Applications or Uses of LC Circuit

 The resonance effects of LC circuits have various applications which are important in communication systems and signal processing.

 - LC circuits are used either to pick out or generate a signal at a certain frequency.

 - Tuning radio transmitters and receivers are the most common application of tank circuits.
 For instance, when you tune a radio to some station, the LC circuits set a resonance for that carrier frequency.

 - A parallel resonant circuit yields current magnification.